Rural school counselors struggle to meet mental health needs

-ELK CITY — One student throws his classmates’ pencil box on the floor in anger.
+ELK CITY, Okla. — One student throws his classmates’ pencil box on the floor in anger.
 Another bites her own arm out of frustration.
 Others run screaming from their classrooms.

 Some Elk City Elementary School students are celebrating as summer break approaches.
 Others are dreading the end of the school year, acting out in fear of what the next three months could bring.